google/flax/docs/design_notes/lift.md

 ## Introduction

-JAX uses a functional API meaning that it only garantuees correct behavior when using functions without side effects.
+JAX uses a functional API meaning that it only guarantees correct behavior when using functions without side effects.
 Typically these side effects are the result of mutating an object that lives outside of the function.

 The functional paradigm has some advantages like the ability to reason about state and stochasticity explicitly.
-A function output can only change when the input arguments change.
+The function output only changes when an input argument changes.
-Therefore, a function is garantueed to behave deterministicly.
+Therefore, a function is guaranteed to behave deterministically.

 But pure functions offer another big advantage to JAX specifically: They enable functional transformations.
 For example `jax.vmap(f)` will vectorize a function `f`.